 I feel like I have been training for this challenge all my life.
 Perhaps most importantly, I have learned how to listen and then move ahead with collaboratively developed agreements.

-I am honoured to be guided by an Indigenous Advisory Council in this 2019 campaign.
+I am honoured to be guided by an Indigenous Advisory Council.

 My goal is to optimize 21st century job opportunities and restore healthy ecosystems for our children.

 The following is a synopsis of my background and some of the important work I have done in my life and how it has prepared me to serve as your Green Party Representative.